jiezhoucs/checkedc-safe-mm-misc/ae-oopsla23/README.md

 - pip3        # For checking (and installing) numpy
 - ab          # For evaluating thttpd.
 Available in "apache2-utils"
 - autoconf    # For generating Makefile for curl
+- openssl     # For building curl

+# Python library
+- numpy       # For computing results
+- impacket    # Required by curl
 ```

 In addition, we assumed that the host system has a C/C++ compiler.
 We recommend